neuromodulation/py_neuromodulation/sphinx/param_md.md

 }
 ```

 The *segment_length_ms* parameter defines a time range in which FIR filtered data is used for feature estimation.
-Here for the theta frequency band the previous 1000 ms are used to estimate features based on the FIR filtered signal.
+In this example, for the theta frequency band the previous 1000 ms are used to estimate features based on the FIR filtered signal.
 This might be beneficial when using shorter frequency bands, e.g. gamma, where estimating band power in a range of e.g. 100 ms might result in a temporal more specified feature calculation.
 A common way to estimate band power is to take the variance of FIR filtered data.
 This is equavilent to the activity [Hjorth](https://en.wikipedia.org/wiki/Hjorth_parameters) parameter.
-The last key in the *bandpass_filter_settings* allows to take the *activity*, *mobility* and *complexity* Hjorth parameters as well.
-For estimating Hjorth parameters of the raw unfiltered signal, the **raw_hjorth** method can be enabled.
+The Hjorth parameter *activity*, *mobility* and *complexity* can be computed on bandpass filtered data as well.
+For estimating all Hjorth parameters of the raw unfiltered signal, the **raw_hjorth** method can be enabled.

+##### Analyzing temporal waveform shape
 **sharpwave_analysis** allows for calculation of temporal sharpwave features.
 See ["Brain Oscillations and the Importance of Waveform Shape"](https://www.sciencedirect.com/science/article/abs/pii/S1364661316302182) Cole et al 17 for a great motivation to use these features.
-Here, sharpwave features are estimated using a prior bandpass filter  between *filter_low_cutoff* and *filter_high_cutoff*.
+Here, sharpwave features are estimated using a prior bandpass filter  between within the *filter_low_cutoff* and *filter_high_cutoff* ranges.
 The sharpwave peak and trough features can be calculated, defined by the *estimate* key.
-According to a current data batch one or more sharpwaves can be detected.
+According to a current data batch one or more temporal waveform events can be detected.
 The subsequent feature is returned rather by the *mean, median, maximum, minimum or variance* as defined by the *estimator*.
 ```json
 "sharpwave_analysis_settings": {
     "sharpwave_features": {